kubernetes-analysis/kubernetes-analysis/blog.md

 # Introduction

 Choosing the right steps when working in the field of data science is truly no silver bullet.
-Most data scientists might have their own custom workflow, which could be more or less automated depending on the area they’re working in.
-Using [Kubernetes][10] can be a tremendous enhancement when trying to automate workflows at a large scale.
-In this blog post I would like to take you on my journey of doing data science while integrating the overall workflow into Kubernetes.
+Most data scientists might have their custom workflow, which could be more or less automated, depending on their area of work.
+Using [Kubernetes][10] can be a tremendous enhancement when trying to automate workflows on a large scale.
+In this blog post, I would like to take you on my journey of doing data science while integrating the overall workflow into Kubernetes.

-The target of the research I did in the past few months was to find any kind of useful information about all those thousands of GitHub issues and pull requests (PRs) we have in the [Kubernetes repository][11].
+The target of the research I did in the past few months was to find any useful information about all those thousands of GitHub issues and pull requests (PRs) we have in the [Kubernetes repository][11].
 What I ended up with was a fully automated, in Kubernetes running Continuous Integration (CI) and Deployment (CD) data science workflow powered by [Kubeflow][12] and [Prow][13].
-You may not know both of them, but we will get to the point where I explain what they’re doing in detail.
+You may not know both of them, but we get to the point where I explain what they’re doing in detail.
 The source code of my work can be found in the [kubernetes-analysis GitHub repository][14], which contains everything source code-related as well as the raw data.
 But how to retrieve this data I’m talking